-Having the tools and knowledge to help your self and others is truly liberating.
-As a flat battery is one of the most common type of car faults, good jumpers and the knowledge to use them are important.
+Having the tools and knowledge to help yourself and others is truly liberating.
+As a flat battery is one of the most common types of car faults, good jumpers and the knowledge to use them is important.

-Cheap jumper cables are generally made from poor grade materials.
-The cables are thin, shorter in length and cable clamps offer a weak grip.
-Cheap jump cables offer resistance to the flow of energy between batteries, as a result, cheap jumpers are frustrating to use and offer inconsistent performance.
+Cheap jumper cables are generally made from poor-grade materials.
+The cables are thin and shorter in length, and cable clamps offer a weak grip.
+Cheap jump cables offer resistance to the flow of energy between batteries.
+As a result, cheap jumpers are frustrating to use and offer inconsistent performance.

-In this post we’ll zoom in on the features to focus on when choosing a decent set of jumpers.
-We’ll cover how to safely and correctly jump start your car, together with a mechanics (me), top jumpstarting tips.
+In this post, we’ll zoom in on the features to focus on when choosing a decent set of jumpers.
+We’ll cover how to safely and correctly jump-start your car, together with mechanics (me) and top jumpstarting tips.
 We’ll also cover some clever alternatives to regular jumper cables.

 Features Of Quality Jump Cables

-You’ll likely only buy one set of jumpers in your driving career, they don’t get a ton of use and so don’t wear out.
-It’s important to get this purchase right, you’ll be living with these jumpers for years.
+You’ll likely only buy one set of jumpers in your driving career; they don’t get a ton of use, so don’t wear out.
+It’s important to get this purchase right; you’ll be living with these jumpers for years.

-I’ve been a mechanic for over twenty five years and as my father was a mechanic too, I was thinking, I’ve likely been jump starting cars for over thirty five years.
+I’ve been a mechanic for over twenty-five years, and as my father was a mechanic, too, I thought I’d likely been jump-starting cars for over thirty-five years.
 The jumper cables I’d buy are the 20 ft.
 4 gauge Cartman booster available here on Amazon.com.